epaew/eslint-plugin-filenames-simple/docs/rules/named-export.md

     export const extraModule = { key: 'value' };
     ```

-### When the filename contains two or more words
+### When the name of exported module contains two or more words
 * my-class.js
     ```javascript
     /*
-     * When the filename is written in kebab-case, camelCase or PascalCase,
+     * When the name of exported module is written in camelCase or PascalCase,
-     * the export name can be written in `camelCase` or `PascalCase` */ export class MyClass {}
+     * the filename can be written in `kebab-case`, `camelCase` or `PascalCase` */ export class MyClass {}
     ```
 * myFunction.js
     ```javascript
+    // `my-function.js`, `MyFunction.js` is also OK.
-    export function myFunction() {} // `MyFunction()` is also OK.
+    export function myFunction() {}
     ```

 ### When the filename is `index.js` (`index.ts`)
 * src/rules/index.js
     ```javascript
-    // You can use parent directory name as export name. export const rules = {};
+    // The rule checks the parent directory name with the name of exported module. export const rules = {};
     ```
 * src/config/index.js